 Butter and Whole Cream.
-Ingredients that give meaning to words like “comforting” and “satisfying.”
+Ingredients that give meaning to words like "comforting" and "satisfying."
 Here you will find a recipe where chicken tenders and potato wedges swim in a luscious rich sauce kissed with lemon and white wine.
-This Creamy Lemon Chicken is a dreamy temptation that will have you craving it long after the pan is empty.
+This Creamy Lemon Chicken is an easy, dreamy temptation that will have you craving it long after the pan is empty.

 Why I love this Recipe